agherzan/yubikey-full-disk-encryption/README.md

 **Warning: having a weaker non-ykfde passphrase(s) on the same *LUKS* encrypted volume undermines the ykfde passphrase value as potential attacker will always try to break the weaker passphrase.
 Make sure the other  non-ykfde passphrases are similarly strong or remove them.**

-## Unlocking LUKS encrypted volume protected by ykfde passphrase
+## Unlock LUKS encrypted volume protected by ykfde passphrase

-For unlocking *LUKS* encrypted volume on a running system, you can use [ykfde-open](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde-open) script, see `ykfde-open -h` for help.
+To unlock *LUKS* encrypted volume on a running system, you can use [ykfde-open](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde-open) script, see `ykfde-open -h` for help.

 As unprivileged user using udisksctl (recommended):